martimy/clab_srl_dcn/telemetry/config_example.md

-## Configuration Example
+# ECMP Configuration

 The routers' startup configuration provided in the lab does not enable ECMP (Equal-cost multi-path routing) on BGP routes.
-This example shows how to use gNMIc to enable ECMP on the routers using YANG models.
+This document shows how to use gNMIc to enable ECMP on the routers using YANG models.

 First, to verify the status of ECMP on a router, login to the router and use a show command to display the routing table: